R10 road (Ghana): Ketu South Municipal District

 From the southern end, the road begins at a junction on the N1 at Tokor in the Ketu South Municipal District of the Volta Region.
 It continues via Kpoglu close to the international border with Togo, leaving the district.

 Ketu North District

 The R10 then heads northwest through Penyi in the Ketu North Municipal District to Dzodze its capital before leaving the district.
 The R12 from Akatsi to Akanu intersects the R10 at Dzodze.

 Akatsi North District

-The R10 then traverses the Akatsi North District, passing through Ave-Hevi, Ave-Afiadenyingba and Ave-Dakpa, the capital.
+The R10 then traverses the Akatsi North District, passing through Ave-Xevi, Ave-Afiadenyingba and Ave-Dakpa, the capital.
 It then follows the Ghana-Togo border in a north-westerly direction out of the district.

 Agotime Ziope District

 The R10 on entering the Agotime Ziope District goes through Ziope before turning northwards, hugging the Ghana-Togo border until Kpetoe which is the district capital.
 The R14 Akatsi-Ziope Road intersects the R10 at Ziope.